Suraj151/pdi-framework/README.md

 | `WARNING_LOG` | `/var/log/syslog.warning` |
 | `SUCCESS_LOG` | `/var/log/syslog.success` |

 Files split by **level** only — the logger carries no service/unit identity, so level is the only axis.
-The `/var/log` directory is created lazily on the first write (after storage mounts).
-Each file grows to `SYSLOG_FILE_MAX_SIZE` (8 KB) and then restarts from empty — a simple truncate-and-restart rotation, no numbered archives.
+Every file line is **timestamped**: the service prefixes each line with the NTP date (`SYSLOG_FILE_TS_FMT`, default `"%Y-%m-%d %H:%M:%S "`), re-stamping after any newline embedded in the message and closing each entry on its own line; before the clock syncs the field renders as dashes.
+The `/var/log` directory is created lazily on the first write.
+Each file grows to `SYSLOG_FILE_MAX_SIZE` (8 KB) then restarts from empty — a truncate-and-restart rotation, no numbered archives.
 A single assembled line is capped at `SYSLOG_LINE_MAX` (200 bytes).
-All three limits and the paths live in [SyslogConfig.h](src/config/SyslogConfig.h) and can be overridden per port.
-A re-entry guard prevents an FS-internal log from recursing while a syslog write is in flight.
+All limits, paths, and the timestamp format live in [SyslogConfig.h](src/config/SyslogConfig.h).
+A re-entry guard drops any log emitted from inside a syslog write, so the sink can't recurse.

-Read them from the CLI like any other file: `cat /var/log/syslog.error`, `tail /var/log/syslog.info 20`, `grep ^E /var/log/syslog.error`.
+Read them from the CLI like any other file: `cat /var/log/syslog.error`, `tail /var/log/syslog.info 20`, `grep MQTT /var/log/syslog.info`.

+**Remote forwarding.** Setting `ENABLE_SYSLOG_FORWARD` makes the same service *also* ship each line to a collector as an **RFC 3164** datagram over UDP (`SYSLOG_REMOTE_PORT`, default 514), built directly on `iUdpInterface` — no vendor syslog library.
+Point it at a collector with `SYSLOG_REMOTE_HOST` (empty ⇒ compiled but idle); the address is resolved through [`NameResolver`](src/service_provider/network/NameResolver.h) once the station has an IP.
+Each datagram is `<PRI>timestamp hostname pdi: message` — PRI from the level (`local0` facility), timestamp from NTP (omitted until synced), hostname = the device IP. `srvc status syslog` shows the collector, whether it resolved, and the socket state.
+The file write and the forward are independent: file logging works with no network, and forwarding rides on top when the network is present.

 ### 9.8 Gotchas